Your Guide to Broadband

 The RS4 cipher is used in SSL (Secure Socket Layer), WEP (Wireless Equivalent Privacy), WPA (Wi-Fi Protected Access), TKIP, MS XBOX, Oracle SQL, Adobe Acrobat, etc.

-Regedit is a commonly used editor (provided with Windows) for accessing the Windows Registry.
+Regedit Regedit is an editor for accessing the Windows registry that is provided with the Windows operating system.
 It can be accessed from the Start Menu ( START > Run > type "regedit" ).
-Many of the registry values require rebooting the PC before they take effect.
+Some of the changes to registry keys/values require rebooting the PC before they take effect.

 Note: Modifying some registry settings can cause serious problems and damage your operating system to a point where it needs to be reinstalled.
 Make backups and use the information at your own risk.

-Again, backup the Windows Registry before changing anything !
+Again, it is always a good idea to backup the Windows Registry before making changes!

-RFCs (Requests for Comments) are the official documents of the Internet Engineering Task Force (IETF) that specify the details for protocols included in the TCP/IP family.
+RFC RFCs (Requests for Comments) are the official documents of the Internet Engineering Task Force (IETF) and the Internet Society that specify the details for protocols included in the TCP/IP family.

 The RIAA has been at the heart of the P2P file-sharing controversy, as well as any new technology that can be used to record media content (the VCR for example).
 RIAA is continuously lobbying and waging an aggressive legal campaign attempting to defend the interests of its members (the larger record labels).